 Describe the grantee's required priority for funding based on the financial feasibility of the project beyond the required 30-year period.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".
-Please see attached Allocation Plan.

 Describe the grantee's required priority for funding based on the merits of the application in meeting the priority housing needs of the grantee (such as housing that is accessible to transit or employment centers, housing that includes green building and sustainable development features, or housing that serves special needs populations).
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".
-Please see attached Allocation Plan.

 Describe the grantee's required priority for funding based on the extent to which the application makes use of non-federal funding sources.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-Please see attached Allocation Plan.
-4. Does the grantee's application require the applicant to include a description of the eligible activities to be conducted with HTF funds?
+- 4. Does the grantee's application require the applicant to include a description of the eligible activities to be conducted with HTF funds?
 If not distributing funds by selecting applications submitted by eligible recipients, select "N/A".
-Yes.

-5. Does the grantee's application require that each eligible recipient certify that housing units assisted with HTF funds will comply with HTF requirements?
+Yes. - 5.
+Does the grantee's application require that each eligible recipient certify that housing units assisted with HTF funds will comply with HTF requirements?
 If not distributing funds by selecting applications submitted by eligible recipients, select "N/A".
-Yes.